StarStrider23/Exploratory_Data_Analysis_in_Python/README.md

 ### 3.

-The main alcoholc categories are Wine, Beer, cider & other drinks, Whisky and Alcoholfree drinks.
+The main alcoholc categories are Wine, Beer, cider & other drinks, Whisky and Alcohol free drinks.
 Below is a graph that shows how well each of the categories has been selling throughout the years.

 ![Alc_cat](https://github.com/user-attachments/assets/1299618e-1c1e-4133-acec-f7658a04e2f1)

 It's no suprise that Beer, cider & other drinks and Wine are the mst dominating on the market.
-Then comes the Spirits (or liquer) category which is followed by the Alcoholfree, which looks like 0 on this scale (but of course it is not).
+Then comes the Spirits (or liquer) category which is followed by the Alcohol free, which looks like 0 on this scale (but of course it is not).
 The Beer, cider & other drinks and Wine products outsell the Whisky products by as much as 7-10 times.
 One can also see (allegedly) the COVID-19 effect.
 It is clearly visible on the Beer, cider & other drinks line, a tad less on the wine line and practically invisble on the Whisky line, but this is due to the scale of the picture.
-Plotting only the Spirits and the Alcoholfree drinks shows that the last category actually experienced decrease in sales during the 1st year of the pandemic, which is interesting.
+Plotting only the Spirits and the Alcohol free drinks shows that the last category actually experienced decrease in sales during the 1st year of the pandemic, which is interesting.

 ![Spirits+AlcFree](https://github.com/user-attachments/assets/70a4ec1c-d716-4316-b2e0-493816b39f69)